 Sec.
 18. (a) The Medicaid rate setting contractor shall notify each provider of the provider's rate after such rate has been computed.
 If the provider disagrees with the rate determination, the provider must request an administrative reconsideration by the Medicaid rate setting contractor.
 Such reconsideration request shall be in writing and shall contain specific issues to be reconsidered and the rationale for the provider's position.
 The request shall be signed by the provider or the authorized representative of the provider and must be received by the contractor within forty-five (45) days after release of the rate computed by the Medicaid rate setting contractor.
 Upon receipt of the request for reconsideration, the Medicaid rate setting contractor shall evaluate the data.
 After review, the Medicaid rate setting contractor may amend the rate, amend the challenged procedure or determination, or affirm the original decision.
-The Medicaid rate setting contractor shall thereafter notify the provider of its final decision in writing, within forty-five (45) days of the Medicaid rate setting contractor's receipt of the request for reconsideration.
-In the event that a timely response is not made by the rate setting contractor to the provider's reconsideration request, the request shall be deemed denied and the provider may pursue its administrative remedies as set out in subsection (c).
+The Medicaid rate setting contractor's receipt of the request for reconsideration.
+In the event that a timely response is not made by the rate setting contractor to the provider's reconsideration.
+In the request, the request shall be deemed denied and the provider may pursue its administrative remedies as set out in subsection (c).

-- (b) If the provider disagrees with a rate redetermination resulting from an audit adjustment, the provider must request an administrative reconsideration from the Medicaid audit contractor.
+(b) If the provider disagrees with a rate redetermination resulting from an audit adjustment, the provider must request an administrative reconsideration from the Medicaid audit contractor.
 Such reconsideration request shall be in writing and shall contain specific issues to be considered and the rationale for the provider's position.
 The request shall be signed by the provider and must be received by the Medicaid audit contractor within forty-five (45) days after release of the rate computed by the Medicaid rate setting contractor.
 Upon receipt of the request for reconsideration, the Medicaid audit contractor shall evaluate the data.
 After review, the Medicaid audit contractor may amend the audit adjustment or affirm the original adjustment.
-The Medicaid audit contractor shall thereafter notify the provider of its final decision in writing within forty-five (45) days of the Medicaid audit contractor's receipt of the request for reconsideration.
-In the event that a timely response is not made by the audit contractor to the provider's reconsideration request, the request shall be deemed denied and the provider may pursue its administrative remedies under subsection (c). - (c) After completion of the reconsideration procedure under subsection (a) or (b), the provider may initiate an appeal under 405 IAC 1-1.5. - (d) The office may take action to prospectively implement Medicaid rates without awaiting the outcome of the administrative process.
+The Medicaid audit contractor's receipt of the request for reconsideration in writing within forty-five (45) days of the Medicaid audit contractor to the provider's receipt of the request for reconsideration.
+In the event that a timely response is not made by the audit contractor to the provider's reconsideration request, the request shall be deemed denied and the provider may pursue its administrative remedies under subsection (c).

+(c) After completion of the reconsideration procedure under subsection (a) or (b), the provider may initiate an appeal under 405 IAC 1-1.5.

+(d) The office may take action to prospectively implement Medicaid rates without awaiting the outcome of the administrative process.
 (Office of the Secretary of Family and Social Services; 405 IAC 1-17-18; filed Sep 1, 1998, 3:25 p.m.: 22 IR 90; readopted filed Jun 27, 2001, 9:40 a.m.: 24 IR 3822; readopted filed Sep 19, 2007, 12:16 p.m.: 20071010-IR-405070311RFA; readopted filed Oct 28, 2013, 3:18 p.m.: 20131127-IR-405130241RFA)